Attribution Reporting: full system overview

 Attribution triggers (advertiser's website)

-The attribution trigger is the event which tells the API to capture conversions.
+The attribution trigger is the event that tells the browser to capture conversions.

 We recommend capturing the conversions that are most important to the advertiser, such as purchases.
 Multiple conversion types and metadata can be captured in summary reports.